rmrf/vimrc/tmux/README.md

     c create a new window
     , rename the current window
     w list windows
-    % split horizontally
-    " split vertically
-    z maximaze the current pane(z again to back normal) n change to the next window
+    n change to the next window
     p change to the previous window
     0 to 9 select windows 0 through 9

 #### Panes

-    % create a horizontal pane
+    - create a horizontal pane
-    " create a vertical pane
+    | create a vertical pane
     h move to the left pane. *
     j move to the pane below *
     l move to the right pane *
     k move to the pane above *
-    k move to the pane above *
-    q show pane numbers
+    H,J,L,K resize the pane size to 4 directions z maximaze the current pane(z again to back normal) q show pane numbers
     o toggle between panes
     } swap with next pane